Anunth-R/Fast-Robots/lab_7.md

 ![image](https://github.com/user-attachments/assets/dfa6062a-51af-49eb-bffb-6636ff91c11a)

 The Kalman filter also requires an initial guess as to the state of our robot and an accociated covarience estimate.
-I set the initial state to the first sensor measurement and initial covariance with 20 and 40 along the diagonal as these seemed like a reasonable initial guess.
+I set the initial state to the first sensor measurement and initial covariance with 20 and 40 along the diagonal as this seemed like a reasonable initial guess.
 Over time, the Kalman filter should converge to the true value.

 ![image](https://github.com/user-attachments/assets/4df7fe81-0809-4883-824e-994436196789)